| Documentation

 For Non-Programmers

 You don't need to be a programmer to use DipScript.
-If you understand trading concepts like "buy low, sell high" and "stop loss," you can write DipScript.
-The syntax reads like plain English: "IF my profit is greater than $500 THEN SELL all my shares."
+If you understand trading concepts like "buy low, sell high" and "stop loss," you can learn DipScript.
+The syntax is simple and readable: "IF $PROFIT > 500 THEN SELL $ALL @ $MARKET_PRICE."

 Quick Start